 How long do I need to make payments for?

 You’ll need to keep making monthly payments throughout the period of cover, unless you die or a terminal illness diagnosis has been confirmed.
-If that happens, we’ll pay out the single amount (or monthly cash payments if you chose Family Income Benefit).
+If that happens, we’ll pay out the single amount.

 You can stop making your payments at any time.
 If you do, your cover will end and you won't get anything back.

 Yes, you can reduce the payment at any time to any amount, subject to the minimum of £7 a month for Life Insurance.
 If you choose to reduce your payment your cover amount will also reduce.
 If you have Serious Illness Benefit you may not be able to reduce your monthly payments to £7.
 This is because the cost of Serious Illness Benefit is worked out separately, even though we take both payments at once.

 Can I take out additional cover?